Listen to this story:

 The children with idiopathic autism had no genetic mutations in the 16p region that could explain the commonalities among cells from the autistic participants, whole-genome sequencing confirmed.
 And adding growth factors to the cultures stimulated migration and neurite formation for the sibling cells and for 16p11.2 cells, but not for cells from children with idiopathic autism, suggesting that the shared traits arise from different mechanisms.

 Treating the autism cells with drugs that either boost or tamp down mTOR signaling to the levels seen in sibling cells reversed the atypical neurite growth and migration, the team found.
-They posted the work on bioRxiv in September 2022; the study was published in eLife last month.
+They posted the work on bioRxiv in September and it is currently under review at eLife.

 But if the findings hold, they may help explain why inhibiting the mTOR pathway has not proved to be an effective treatment approach for the heterogeneous autistic population, Prem says.
 “Someone with low mTOR and [someone with] high mTOR would get totally different treatments.”